vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 #### Task 5 - Deleting models, relationships and Twins

-During the design process for modeling with ADT, it is likely that a number of proof-of-concepts will be created, many of which will be deleted.
+During the design process for modeling with Azure Digital Twins, it is likely that a number of proof-of-concepts will be created, many of which will be deleted.
 Similar to the other operations on digital twins, there are programmatic approaches (API, SDK, and CLI) to deleting models and twins, and you can also use the **ADT Explorer**.

-> **NOTE**: One thing to note is that the delete operations are asynchronous and although, for example, a REST API call or a delete in **ADT Explorer** may appear to complete instantly, it may take a few minutes for the operation to complete within the ADT service.
+> **NOTE**: One thing to note is that the delete operations are asynchronous and although, for example, a REST API call or a delete in **ADT Explorer** may appear to complete instantly, it may take a few minutes for the operation to complete within the Azure Digital Twins service.
 Attempting to upload revised models with the same name as recently deleted models may fail unexpectedly until the back-end operations have completed.

 1. To delete the **factory_2** digital twin via the CLI, return to your command prompt window, and then enter the following command: